rmwc/rmwc/CONTRIBUTING.md

 When submitting PRs, make sure you're following our commit message conventions.

-RMWC uses [generate-changelog](https://www.npmjs.com/package/generate-changelog) to build the CHANGELOG.md file.
+RMWC uses NX and [Conventional Commits](https://www.conventionalcommits.org/) to build the CHANGELOG.md file.
 All commits should only complete a single task and be formatted like the following.
-Use the most relevant label from generate-changelog, i.e. fix, breaking, docs, chore, etc.
+Use the most relevant label from Conventional Commits, i.e. fix, breaking, docs, chore, etc.

 ```
 type(category): description [flags]